crdschurch/crds-net/cypress/README.md

 cypress.env.json must be in the same folder as cypress.json.
 Do NOT store this file in git.

+Alternaively you can add these to your system's environment variables, but in this case they'd need to be prefixed with 'CYPRESS_' to be recognized.

 ## Run Tests

 To open the Cypress interface for running tests: